ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 ## Deploy the Subnet

-To deploy our new subnet, we can run
+To deploy our new Subnet, we can run

 ```bash
 avalanche subnet deploy testsubnet